playgen/sports-team-manager/ReadMe.md

 See the [Developer Guide](DeveloperGuide.md) for further details about the game.

 ## Game Mechanics
-See the [Game Mechanics](GameMechanics.md) documentation for further details about the core game mechanics.
+See the [Key Game Mechanics](GameMechanics.md) documentation for details about game mechanics, how they work and how to make changes to the core game system.